Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Expert**

     Choose one skill in which you have Proficiency.
-You gain expertise with that skill, which means your Proficiency Bonus is doubled for any ability check you make with it.
+You gain expertise with that skill, which means your Proficiency Bonus is doubled for any :d20-check: **Ability Check** you make with it.
 The skill you choose must be one that isn’t already benefiting from a feature, such as Expertise, that doubles your Proficiency Bonus.

 ### Skulker